Two arrested in Oklahoma shootings that killed 3, wounded 2

 Police had few clues in the shootings and pleaded for help from the public on Saturday afternoon.

-About 10 of the 40 telephone tips received proved helpful, Jordan said.
+About 10 of the 40 telephone tips received proved helpful, said Gordon.